bharathsudharsan/OTA-TinyML/README.md

 This part also is responsible to load and execute models demanded by the IoT application.
 In conventional TinyML approaches, after the ML model training phase, the output model is converted to an array and exported as a C header file.
 This file is imported into the code of the IoT application (using *#include model_name.h*), on which the TF Lite Micro interpreter is run to obtain predictions.

 Orthogonal to the conventional TinyML approaches, we show that, on the MCU boards, it is possible to load an ML model from a file instead of from a C array.
-During executing various TinyML models on MCU boards, we found out and also report here that
+During executing various TinyML models on MCU boards, we found out and also report here that:

 ***Interpreters works identical in both cases - whether the model is declared as an array from the beginning or loaded as an array from somewhere else***